Janus Henderson UK Responsible Income Fund

 Company engagement and voting

 Company engagement forms an important part of the investment process.
-Meetings incorporate a wide range of topics including ESG issues where relevant.
+Meetings incorporate a wide range of topics including environmental, social and governance issues where relevant.
 We take an active approach to communicating our views to companies and seeking improvements in performance where necessary, including appropriate standards of corporate responsibility.

 Our analysis of the portfolio against key ESG performance indicators helps us identify topics for engagement, together with the controversies, scientific advances, and actions taken by companies.
 These topics for engagement are not fixed and are subject to change depending on the activities of the company and their materiality.